Deanw123outlook/Market-Data-Analysis-Project/README.md

 In this small - scale project we see some interesting technical applications of the Python programming language used to delve into and analyze the Fortune500 dataset to gain some interesting insights !
 Further, we see the application of three popular visualization libararies know as Matplotlib, Seaborn & Plotly.

-Fortune500 Dataset also available for download!
+Fortune500 Database also available for download!

 CODERS SEE BELOW !